socrata/connectors/README.md

 ###Assumptions
-These connectors assume FME 2014 SP3.
+These connectors assume FME 2014 SP4 or higher.
 If you are running a different version you can download the latest here: http://www.safe.com/support/support-resources/fme-downloads/